-Help Unity Gardens Go Solar!
+About Unity Gardens

-Why is affordable housing in the Bay Area important?
+Affordable Housing Crisis in the Bay Area

-We are volunteering as Solar Champions for RE-volv in partnership with NCLT on this project.
-We are solar enthusiasts with varying levels of industry experience that wanted to get involved to better our local community.
-We came across this project and were excited about the good work NCLT is doing, and the opportunity to help them harness the power of the sun.
+A team of RE-volv Solar Ambassadors based in the Bay Area worked to bring solar to Unity Gardens.
+The Solar Ambassadors says, “We are solar enthusiasts with varying levels of industry experience who wanted to get involved to better our local community.
+We came across this project and were excited about the good work NCLT is doing, and the opportunity to help them harness the power of the sun.”

 The Solar Ambassadors lead a crowdfunding campaign to pay for the upfront cost of the solar system and help educate the community about renewable energy.
 Thank you to the 72 generous donors who donated to the crowdfund campaign to help Unity Gardens go solar.
 View the crowdfund video for this campaign below.

 RE-volv is proud to be partnering with GRID Alternatives, who installed the solar energy system at Unity Gardens.
 GRID Alternatives is the nation's largest nonprofit solar installer and has a mission of making renewable energy technology and job training accessible to underserved communities.
 A tremendous thanks to our partners, Northern California Land Trust and Patagonia for your support on this project!
 We'd also like to thank our partners at Jinko Solar for donating the solar panels for this installation!

 2425 California St. Berkeley, CA 94703